Navigating the summer holidays for single parents

 The weather is finally warming up (despite a few rainy days) which means the summer holidays are fast approaching.
 We know that the six-week holiday can seem daunting for single parents, so we have put together our top summer holiday tips for parents apart.

 If you don’t think you can afford to go abroad this year, we’ve got you covered with some free or low-cost options too.
-You can also find information on organisations which provide discounted holidays and days out for single parent families on Gingerbread’s holidays page.
+You can also find information on organisations which provide discounted holidays and days out for single-parent families on Gingerbread’s holidays page.

-You might also get some ideas from single mum Chris's video about going on holiday with her two sons.
+You might also get some ideas from a single mum Chris's video about going on holiday with her two sons.

 10 tips for planning for the summer holidays for single parents